wooosh/tui-puppet/readme.md

 and reads a command file that can send input, resize the terminal, and capture the screen.

-Screen capturing is achieved using the `hash` command, which writes the screen state to stdout.
+Screen capturing is achieved using the `hash` command (all commands are listed below), which writes a hash of the screen state to stdout.
 You can redirect stdout to a file and use `cmp` to compare with another hash to ensure your TUI program renders consistently.
-You can capture the screen state as many times as you would like.
+You can capture the screen state as many times as you would like during the lifetime of the process.

 ```
 usage: tui-puppet [-r] <command_file> <executable> <arguments to executable>